What can organizations do to help employees reach their full potential and achieve a maximum level of pride? Start an employee volunteer program.

 - Develop new interests & passions outside of work.

-- Improve personal development skills, i.e., organization, teamwork, and leadership.
+- Improve professional skillset, i.e., organization, teamwork, and leadership.

-Collecting and monitoring volunteer data helps you track your employee volunteer program.
-Like any other program implemented in the workplace, tracking results is crucial to determine what areas need improvement and what works well.
+Monitoring volunteer data helps you track your employee volunteer program.
+As with any other program implemented in the workplace, tracking results is crucial to determine what has worked and what needs to be improved.

 The following are some specific metrics to monitor:

-With more than 70% of employees now demanding social responsibility from companies, why not start your journey to becoming more socially conscious with an employee volunteer program?
+With more than 70% of employees now demanding social responsibility from companies, why not start your journey to becoming more socially conscious by creating a volunteer program?
 Improve your social impact by enabling employees to get involved in social good initiatives through volunteering.

 When you follow these five seamless steps, your volunteer program will allow employees to reach their maximum potential and feel a greater sense of pride at work.
 The type of pride that leads to a stronger work ethic and loyalty.